Lord Krishna said “Draupadi should be wife to only Arjuna and sister-in-law to the other four brothers, Yudhishthira, Bhima, Nakula and Sahadeva.

 Yudhishthira spoke decisively that they should ask Vyasa who was the last word regarding right and wrong.
 His words and its tone frightened Kunti.

-But Yudhishthira tried to justify his suggestion by saying that no one could surpass Vyasa in Vedas.
+But Yudhishthira tried to justify his suggestion by saying that Vyasa is a scholar.

 Kunti resorted to silence knowing that her persistence would end up in dispute and drift between them.